-A drug that could represent a new treatment for Alzheimer's has been developed by a Kendal-born researcher.
+A drug that could represent a new treatment for Alzheimer's has been developed by a researcher from Kendal.

 The drug, a peptide inhibitor called RI-AG03, was effective at preventing the build-up of Tau proteins in both lab and fruit fly studies.

-RI-AG03 was first developed by Dr Anthony Aggidis - originally from Kendal - in the laboratory of the late Professor Allsop, using computational biology where it was tested in lab dishes.
+RI-AG03 was first developed by Dr Anthony Aggidis - who grew up in Kendal - in the laboratory of the late Professor Allsop, using computational biology where it was tested in lab dishes.

 Dr Aggidis, former Postdoctoral Research Associate at Lancaster University and visiting researcher at the University of Southampton, said: "Our research represents an important step toward creating treatments that can prevent the progression of diseases like Alzheimer’s disease.